Therapists in Highland Park, Los Angeles, CA

 Highland Park, Los Angeles, CA 90042

 In therapy, we work to untangle the knots that stifle connection and growth.
 I bring a curious, creative, and collaborative stance to the practice of therapy, with an aim to expand awareness and deepen understanding of why you feel the way you do.
 We will work together to loosen the grip of worries and help you feel more connected to your needs and goals.
-You can be more vulnerable and present in your life and relationships.
-I am particularly attuned to help people struggling with the impact of trauma, anxiety, life & career transitions, structural challenges, creative blocks, and parenting.
+You will become more present and sturdy in your life and relationships.
+I am particularly attuned to the impact of trauma, anxiety, life & career transitions, structural challenges, creative blocks, and parenting.
+I work effectively with couples, adults, and kids.

 In therapy, we work to untangle the knots that stifle connection and growth.
 I bring a curious, creative, and collaborative stance to the practice of therapy, with an aim to expand awareness and deepen understanding of why you feel the way you do.
 We will work together to loosen the grip of worries and help you feel more connected to your needs and goals.
-You can be more vulnerable and present in your life and relationships.
-I am particularly attuned to help people struggling with the impact of trauma, anxiety, life & career transitions, structural challenges, creative blocks, and parenting.
+You will become more present and sturdy in your life and relationships.
+I am particularly attuned to the impact of trauma, anxiety, life & career transitions, structural challenges, creative blocks, and parenting.
+I work effectively with couples, adults, and kids.

 (213) 451-6882 View (213) 451-6882